 Continue your walk to Bouboulina's street (which is the coastal road), until you reach the lighthouse and take a selfie with Bourtzi fortress in the background.

-It has reached early afternoon; you're hungry; it's sensible.
-Whatever you choose to eat, you better not devour it fast.
+It has reached early afternoon; you're hungry -it's sensible.
+If -however- you wish to combine excellent food in the most picturesque and beautiful setting, walk towards Vyzantio!
+You will bump into it, as you walk in the alleys, right under the bougainvillea.
+Whatever you choose to eat though, you better not devour it fast.
 The rhythms of the city are more relaxed and this means that even a "souvlaki" (pork skewer) is worth tasting it stress-free.

 Late in the afternoon, stroll down the alleys once more and definitely get some ice cream - it is worth trying both Italian and local Greek, to mark the difference.